fragrama17/static-firewall/README.md

 - add and remove allowed ip addresses by modifying the `WHITE_LIST` array.

-- run `npm start` from the `./build` folder the to serve the static content
+- run `npm start` from the `./build` folder to serve the static content